 Kubernetes Istio Configuration

 The CloudZero Agent for Kubernetes includes a webhook server component responsible for handling admission review requests from the Kubernetes API server.
-These requests use TLS, and when intercepted by an Istio sidecar, Istio may attempt to apply its mTLS policies.
+These requests use TLS, and when these requests are intercepted by an Istio sidecar, Istio may attempt to apply its mTLS policies.
 These policies are not always compatible with the webhook’s TLS configuration.

 While this does not block pod deployments, it prevents the insightsController from collecting critical pod labels, which are necessary for accurate cost allocation.